Risk factors

 1 in 9 women will develop breast cancer at some time in their life.

 This is a lifetime risk, which means that for every nine women who live to be 85, one will have developed breast cancer at some time in her life.
-Your risk can change based on your lifestyle, personal history or family history.
+Your risk for breast cancer is influenced by many factors including gender, lifestyle and genetics.

 Reduce your breast cancer risk